 Торіс Answer Summary Paydays NO Florida law does not address how often an employee must be paid.
 Final Pay NO Florida law does not address when payments are due for an employee that quits, resigns, or is fired.
 It is recommended that employers pay former employees on the next regular payday following the employee's employment separation.
-Overtime YES / NO Florida law follows the federal FLSA overtime rules.
-There is a state law for extra pay for manual labor beyond 10 hours in a day; however, the law is vague (see Footnote below). a Employers are thus encouraged to review the federal factsheet.
-Minimum Wage YES \$10.00 per hour (\$11.00 per hour beginning on September 30, 2022) .
-This rate changes each year based on an annual calculation.
-Subject to the same exemptions as the federal FLSA; see the federal factsheet for more details.
+Overtime YES Florida law follows the federal FLSA overtime rules.
+There is a state law that requires that a person who is employed to perform manual labor by the day, week, month, or year must be paid "extra pay" for work beyond 10 hours a day; however, the law is unclear (see Footnote below). a Employers are thus encouraged to review the federal factsheet.
+Minimum Wage YES \$12.00 per hour (\$13.00 per hour beginning September 30, 2024).
+It will increase by \$1.00 per hour each September 30th until it reaches \$15.00 per hour on September 30, 2026.
+Florida's minimum wage is different than the minimum wage under the federal FLSA (currently \$7.25 per hour); see the federal factsheet for more details.
 Hours Worked NO Florida law does not explicitly address the definition of 'hours worked' for purposes of calculating compensable time.
 Employers should follow federal laws summarized in the federal factsheet.
 Reporting Time Pay NO Florida law does not require reporting time pay, i.e. an employee is only required to be paid for actual hours worked.
 Pay Stub NO Florida law does not address pay stubs/pay statements for regular employees (there are rules for employers operating labor pools).
-Taxes and Withholding YES Employers must give employees a statement of taxes withheld, like a federal Form W-2, 1099-MISC or 1099-R. Employers must pay Florida Reemployment Assistance taxes if:
+Taxes and Withholding YES Employers must give employees a statement of taxes withheld, like a federal Form W-2, 1099-MISC or 1099-R.